-SADR is the central star of the Cross of Cygnus.
-It is supposed to be a swan but looks much more like a cross and the constellation is often called The Northern Cross.
+SADR is the central star of the Cross of Cygnus, between the arms of the cross.
+The constellation of Cygnus is supposed to represent a swan but to most people looks much more like a cross and consequently is often called The Northern Cross.
 The whole area abounds in nebulosity that is very easy to capture with a camera.

-This image, taken with a Samyang 135mm lens reveals a field of view of about 8 x 6 degrees.
-It is was made from 12 x 3 minutes in each of RGB and also a luminance of 24 x 3 minute Hydrogen Alpha 3nm data.
-CAmeras is Moravian Instruments G2-8300 loaded with 31mm Astrodon LRGBHa3nm filters.
+This image is taken with a Samyang 135mm DSLR lens and subtends a field of view of about 8 x 6 degrees across the sky and so the long axis of this image is about sixteen moon widths wide.
+This is a very large area of sky to capture in one image.
+It is was made from 12 x 3 minutes exposures in each of the Red, Green and Blue and also a luminance of 24 x 3 minute Hydrogen Alpha 3nm exposures to give a total integration (exposure) time of about three hours.
+The camera I used is the Moravian Instruments G2-8300 loaded with 31mm Astrodon LRGBHa3nm filters.

 I captured it in my back yard on 26th April 2019 with my wide-area autofocus rig mounted atop a NEQ6 mount.
 The data was captured with SGP and processed with PixInsight and Photoshop.